sina-mansour/ohbm2025-reproducible-research/ohbm2025-reproducible-research/chapters/03/03b_visualization-tools.md

-# 📙2️⃣ Visualization Tools Overview
+# 📙2️⃣ Scientific Visualization Tools

 This chapter offers a broad overview of tools and libraries that support the programmatic creation of publication-quality figures.
 While I don’t consider myself an expert in scientific visualization, I’ve explored a variety of tools in my own research, and I hope this section provides a helpful starting point for others.
 Since my experience is primarily with Python, the tools discussed here are mostly Python-based.
 However, I’ve included links at the end of the chapter that point to similar resources for other programming environments.